jtravan3/git-practice/README.md

 mvn clean install
 ```

-You should see a success if everything is set up correctly.
 You should be able to run the `HelloWorld` program successfully if you have everything setup correctly.

 5.)
 Now that you have your environment setup we'll want to make some changes to some files.
 For this repository you're going to make two changes.
 One will be a version change in
 `pom.xml` and the second will be an entry in `CHANGELOG.md`.